mikefrobbins/psdocs-how-to/content/github/slide1/index.md

+---
-# GitHub workflow for a forked repository
+title: GitHub workflow for a forked repository
+weight: 1
+---

 The following image illustrates the workflow for using Git and GitHub to update files in the PowerShell-Docs repository.
 The steps shown in red are a one-time action for each new repository you